 Despite intermittent rain, everyone piled in vehicles and completed a three-day site familiarisation, with many new ideas surfacing about how our two organisations could work together in the North.
 The two dogs also showed promise in their morning training runs.

 Overall, the trip was a great success with one cat taken under a spotlight and a strong commitment from CWM members to support us not only in our fight against cats in the Australian bush, but also to help in a volunteer capacity to carry out weed control, fencing projects and other monitoring activities.

-By engaging CWM volunteers to support our Bush Heritage's pest management plans we're ensuring constant pressure on feral predators.
-Once again, proving that working with others can increase our capacity in a way that ensures far greater conservation outcomes than we could achieve alone.
+By engaging CWM volunteers, we're ensuring constant pressure on feral predators.
+Once again, proving that working with others can achieve far greater conservation outcomes than we could do alone.

 CWM's mission is to 'provide volunteer, self-funded pest animal management to landholders, state and local governments, natural resource and conservation organisations.'
 There are currently over 650 registered CWM members in Queensland, including 200 in North Queensland, who operate under a strict code of conduct which incorporates safety, training, testing, animal welfare and hunter ethics.